giltayar/bilt/docs/contributing.md

    it here.
 1. `npm test` to run all the tests.
 This runs ESLint, TypeScript, and Mocha in parallel (to save time)
 1. `npm publish` to publish the package.
-You _don't_ want to do that, which is why we add `--no-publish` to the build command.
+Remember, we ran a local registry so that this publish won't go to the global NPM registry, but rather to the local one running on your machine.
 1. `git add . && git commit` to commit the changes in this directory
 1. `git push` to push the changes